 We prohibit our Named Executive Officers, our trustees, our employees who are located at our corporate headquarters and hold a position at or above the director level, our PRO advisory committee members, and other PRO employees whom we consider to hold the most senior PRO operations and finance position(s), from engaging in hedging transactions involving Company securities (which includes any securities issued by, or exchangeable for securities issued by, the Company or our subsidiaries).
 Prohibited hedging transactions include the use of financial instruments such as puts, calls, prepaid variable forward contracts, equity swaps, short sales, collars and exchange funds.
 This prevents such persons from continuing to own Company securities without having the full risks and rewards of ownership, which could cause such persons to have objectives that are not aligned with the Company's other shareholders.
 In November 2022, upon the recommendation of our CNCG Committee, our Board also adopted limitations on the ability of our Named Executive Officers and trustees to pledge Common Shares and OP units on an aggregate basis or (ii) 2.5% of the Company's outstanding Common Shares and OP units on an aggregate basis or (ii) 2.5% of the Company's outstanding Common will not be deemed to be in violation of the threshold, but such person may not pledge additional Common Shares or OP units until he or she is within the threshold.
-If a trustee or Named Executive Officer exceeds the threshold, then promptly after discovery, such person shall remedy this promptly by (i) causing the release of a portion of his or her pledged securities; (ii) acquiring additional Common Shares and/or OP units. (or a combination thereof), such that his or her pledged securities the pledged securities in longer exceeds the thereinted pledging threshold; or (iii) some other method approved by the CNCG Committee.
+If a trustee or Named Executive Officer exceeds the threshold, then promptly after discovery, such person shall remedy this promptly by (i) causing the release of a portion of his or her pledged securities; (ii) acquiring additional Common Shares and/or OP units. (or a combination thereof), such that his or her pledged securities to respective business interests without the need to approved by the CNCG Committee.
 We recognize that by allowing such limited pledging arrangements.
-Named Executive Officers and trustees are able to pursus their respective b
+Named Executive Officers and trustees are able to pursue their respective business interests without the need to sell Company